antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

   ![](_static/images/R2d2_logo.png)**Which group would you say shows high expression and which group shows low expression of the geneset?**

-**ToDo: remove answers**
-The yellow group is high (red) and the purple group shows low expression on average (blue) The genes seem to be quite well coregulated in the two groups, on egroups seems to have upregulation and one group shows downregulation.
 ______

 Again this group division can be stored in R2 to use in a next analysis.